 - Professor of medicine at a university — If you enjoy teaching and helping others succeed, you may be happier working with medical students at a university.
 Many professors lecture in addition to their clinical duties, but one benefit of teaching at a university with an affiliated hospital is more hands-on teaching and the ability to connect with your students.

-Don’t be a victim of physician burnout.
+.
 These career alternatives offer you the chance to start fresh as a physician!